North Dakota CPA Society Bylaws

 ARTICLE VI ..
 OFFICERS AND EXECUTIVE DIRECTOR

 Section 1.
 OFFICERS AND EXECUTIVE DIRECTOR: The elected officers of the Society shall be a President, a President-elect, and a Secretary.
 Each officer shall be a member of the Board of Directors.
 No person shall hold more than one office concurrently.
-An officer must be a resident of North Dakota.
+An officer must be a resident of North Dakota or an individual who primarily practices in the State of North Dakota.
 In addition to the above officers, the Board of Directors shall designate a full or part-time Executive Director whose duties, salary and term of employment shall be set by the Board of Directors.

 Section 2.
 ELECTION OF OFFICERS: At the annual meeting of the Society, members of the Society entitled to vote shall elect the officers of the Society, who shall take office immediately following their election.
 The nominating committee shall, and voting members present in person, by proxy or by electronic means at the meeting of the Society may, nominate one or more members for each office.
-Each officer shall be elected for a term of one year, and shall hold office until a successor is elected and qualifies.
+Each officer shall be elected for a term of one year and shall hold office until a successor is elected and qualifies.
+No officer shall be paid a compensation for acting as an officer of the Society.

-Section 3.
+Section 4.
 PRESIDENT: The President shall preside at all meetings of the Society and of the Directors, shall enforce the bylaws of the Society, and shall perform all the duties usually pertaining to such office.
-The President shall serve as the designated representative on the Council of American Institute of Certified Public Accountants (AICPA).

-Section 6.
-EXECUTIVE DIRECTOR: The Executive Director shall give notice of all meeting of the Society and of the Board of Directors, shall notify the persons admitted to the Society of their admission, shall keep a register of names and addresses of members of the Society and shall designate those members qualified to vote at meetings of the Society, shall receive all moneys payable to the Society and shall have charge of all of the funds and securities of the Society, shall keep regular accounts thereof subject to the inspection of any officer, shall be an ex-officio member of the Board without vote and shall also perform such other duties as may be assigned by the Board of Directors from time to time, in accordance with Article VI, Section 1.
+Section 7.
+EXECUTIVE DIRECTOR: The Executive Director shall give notice of all meeting of the Society and of the Board of Directors, shall notify the persons admitted to the Society of their admission, shall keep a register of names and addresses of members of the Society and shall designate those members qualified to vote at meetings of the Society, shall receive all moneys payable to the Society and shall have charge of all of the funds and securities of the Society, shall keep regular accounts thereof subject to the inspection of any officer, shall be an ex-officio member of the Board without vote and shall also perform such other duties as may be assigned by the Board of Directors from time to time.

 ARTICLE VII ..
 RESIGNATION OR REMOVAL OF DIRECTORS AND FILLING VACANCIES